ryanbinns/ttwatch/README.md

 The daemon must be started as root (run by `init` or `sudo`), but the `--runas` parameter can be specified to provide an alternative user (and optionally a group - such as the usb group mentioned above) to run as.

+Note: Daemon mode is not supported under FreeBSD as the FreeBSD version of
+      libusb does not support hot-plug detection and causes compilation errors.
+To resolve this, run `cmake -Ddaemon=off` to force the compilation to remove the daemon mode support.

 Multiple Watches
 ================